Should you pay council tax on student accommodation?

-The process for graduates is the same, although the only thing that changes is that you will have to pay during the summer months at the end of your final year – even if you are going into a postgraduate study right after.
+The process and exemptions to council tax for student accommodation for postgraduates are the same as undergraduates.
+The only thing that changes is that you will have to pay during the summer months at the end of your final year as an undergraduate – even if you are going into postgraduate study right after.

 - an EEA or Swiss national, or the family member of an EEA or Swiss national, who is exercising a right of free movement in the UK

 - settled in the UK (with indefinite leave to enter or remain)

 If you’re living in what is known as an HMO, this means you are living in a residence with three or more households (which can mean individuals) who share facilities; that is to say, almost every student accommodation.

 However, if you’re living in an HMO and you’re one of the only full-time students, the council tax for your student accommodation is a little more tricky.
 You will still receive a bill, but you are likely to be eligible for a discount, or you may be eligible to be entirely exempt.

 This is dependent on a few factors, including how many residents live at the property who are not full-time students.
 Generally, the more housemates you have who are not full-time students, the more likely it is that they will foot the entire council tax bill, with you (as a full-time student) remaining exempt.